 Now the Jews would have said, "We honor God.
 We honor God, the God of Abraham, Isaac and Jacob.
 We honor the Creator God, the God of the Old Testament."
-Jesus then adds in verses 8 and 9 the second requirement, "I say to you, everyone who confesses Me before men, the Son of Man shall confess him also before the angels of God.
+Jesus then adds in verses 8 and 9 the second requirement: "I say to you, everyone who confesses Me before men, the Son of Man shall confess him also before the angel of God...angels of God.
 But he who denies Me before men shall be denied before the angels of God."
 Confessing the Father also requires confessing the Son.
-Honoring the Father requires honoring the Son and confessing Me means, as I told you last time, the word confess means to say what is true...to say what is true about the Son of Man, to say what is true about Jesus Christ is to say that He is God, He is Savior and He is Lord.
+Honoring the Father requires honoring the Son and “confessing Me” means, as I told you last time, the word confess means to say what is true.
+To say what is true about the Son of Man, to say what is true about Jesus Christ is to say that He is God, He is Savior and He is Lord.
 It is to confess Jesus as Lord in the words of Romans chapter 10.
 And we pointed out last time that you cannot honor God unless you honor Christ.
 Jesus Himself said in John 5, "No one honors the Father who doesn't honor Me.
 Whoever honors Me honors the Father."
-And so in order to escape the judgment of those in false religion, the judgment of hypocrites, we must confess and honor God, we must confess and honor Christ.
+And so in order to escape the judgment of those in false religion, the judgment of hypocrites, we must confess and honor God.
+We must confess and honor Christ.
 There is no way to God except through Christ.
 "No man comes to the Father but by Me," said Jesus.
 So you do not honor the Father unless you honor the Son.

-Let me show you two passages that are important foundations to this.
-First John chapter 4, 1 John chapter 4, very important text.
+Let me show you two passages that are important foundations to this, 1 John chapter 4, 1 John chapter 4, very important text.
 Some of you will remember that not many months ago we were in 1 John chapter 4 and you will be refreshed in the memory of this important text.
 Verse 1 chapter 4, "Beloved, do not believe every spirit."
 Everybody who comes along and tells you they represent God, they speak for God, they know the truth of God, don't believe.
 "Test the spirits to see whether they are from God because many false prophets have gone out into the world."
-Just understand this, the world is full of liars and deceivers and false prophets, they are everywhere.
+Just understand this, the world is full of liars and deceivers and false prophets.
+They are everywhere.
 Don't be gullible.
-Just because somebody says they have a word from the Lord, or a message from God, or the Lord spoke to them and told them this, or told them that, or this is the truth of God...don't believe it just because they claim that, put them to the test because there are so many false prophets.
+Just because somebody says they have a word from the Lord, or a message from God, or the Lord spoke to them and told them this, or told them that, or this is the truth of God, don't believe it just because they claim that, put them to the test because there are so many false prophets.

 First Peter chapter 1 verse 23 says, "We have been born again through the living and abiding Word of God.
 And this is the Word which was preached to you."
 It is the Word of God, 2 Timothy 3 says, that is able to make you wise unto salvation.
 First Corinthians 2 says that nobody knows what's in a man except the spirit of the man.
 And so no one knows the mind of God except the Spirit of God.
 And so it is the Holy Spirit knowing the mind of God who reveals that mind in Scripture.